mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 > ## Learning Objectives {.objectives}
 >
 > *   Explain what a library is, and what libraries are used for.
-> *   Load a Python library and use the things it contains.
+> *   Load a Python library and use the tools it contains.
-> *   Read tabular data from a file into a program.
+> *   Read data from a file into a program.
 > *   Assign values to variables.
 > *   Select individual values and subsections from data.
 > *   Perform operations on arrays of data.
 > *   Display simple graphs.

-While a lot of powerful tools are built into languages like Python, even more live in the [libraries](reference.html#library) they are used to build.
+While a lot of powerful tools are built into languages like Python, even more tools exist in [libraries](reference.html#library).

 In order to load our temperature data, we need to [import](reference.html#import) a library called NumPy.
-In general you should use this library if you want to do fancy things with numbers, especially if you have matrices or arrays.
+You should use this library if you want to do fancy things with numbers, especially if you have matrices or arrays.
 We can load NumPy using: